Table of contents

-Best SAST Tools: Top 7 Solutions Compared
+Best SAST Tools: Top 10 Solutions Compared

-Static application security testing (SAST) tools automatically scan the source code of an application.
+SAST tools automatically scan the source code of an application.
 The goal is to identify vulnerabilities before deployment.
 SAST tools perform white-box testing, which involves analyzing the code based on inside knowledge of the application.
+SAST offers granularity in detecting vulnerabilities, providing an assessment down to the line of code.

 Enterprises often use SAST tools in combination with software composition analysis (SCA tools), dynamic application security testing (DAST) and interactive application security testing (IAST) to extend testing scope.